stanleykelman/Capstone-Project/README.md

 ---

 ## Key Findings
+The Cox Proportional Hazards Model was the best-performing model with a Concordance Index (C-Index) of 0.7200, demonstrating strong predictive accuracy and clear interpretability.
+The Kaplan-Meier Estimator achieved moderate performance with a C-Index of 0.6900, serving as a solid baseline model.
+In contrast, the Random Survival Forest (RSF) performed poorly with a C-Index of 0.5049, indicating limited predictive power and possible overfitting.

+From the Cox model, delivered packages emerged as the strongest predictor of employee retention.
+Higher delivery volumes were associated with a significantly lower risk of turnover.
+Shipments per on-zone hour had a smaller, moderate impact, while gender-related features showed mixed results.
+In the Cox model, males demonstrated a lower risk of turnover; however, in the RSF model, gender features carried no importance.
+Results for employees who chose not to self-identify were unreliable due to sparse data.
+The Kaplan-Meier Survival Curves revealed that turnover risk is highest within the first 1.5 years of employment.
+Significant attrition occurs during this period, emphasizing the need for targeted early retention strategies.
+Survival patterns from the Random Survival Forest varied across samples, with some groups experiencing immediate attrition and others showing complete retention throughout the observed tenure.

+Overall, delivered packages is the most influential factor for predicting retention, while turnover tends to peak in the early months of employment.
+The Cox Proportional Hazards Model offers the most reliable insights into the drivers of turnover, making it the preferred tool for informing retention strategies.

+## In General
 1. **Tenure** and **delivered packages** are significant predictors of termination.
 2. Kaplan-Meier is valuable for visual exploration but lacks predictive functionality.
 3. Cox Proportional Hazards is the most reliable model for understanding termination risks.